Uplogix/docs/control-center-user-guide/managing-the-control-center/becoming-root.md

 # Caution

 As root, you have the ability to add/remove/change software on the Control Center.
-Unexpected software make conflict with Uplogix software and cause the Control Center to stop working.
+Unexpected software may conflict with Uplogix software and cause the Control Center to stop working.
 Any software not mentioned in Uplogix documentation is considered unsupported.